broker0/py_astealth/DESIGN.md

 Method - `call_method` receives the method specification and its argument list, packs them into bytes, and sends them to the UO Stealth Client.
 It also waits for the method's execution result, if necessary, and decodes the result.

+`StealthRPCEncoder` - A helper class responsible for encoding arguments into binary format and decoding binary results back into Python types.
+It handles the low-level details of packing and unpacking data according to the protocol.

 `api_client.py` -